-The 2000 Aleutian Islands summer bottom temperatures indicated that 2000 was the coldest year followed by summer bottom temperatures from the 2002 survey, which indicated the second coldest year (Figure 17.6).
+The 2000 and 2012 Aleutian Islands summer bottom temperatures indicated that 2000 and 2012 was the coldest years followed by summer bottom temperatures from the 2002 survey, which indicated the second coldest year (Fig. 17.5).
 The 2004 AI summer bottom temperatures indicated that 2004 was an average year, while the 2006 and 2010 bottom temperatures were slightly below average.
 Bottom temperatures could possibly affect fish distribution, but there have been no directed studies, and there is no time series of data which demonstrates the effects on AI Atka mackerel.